Your data protection rights

 The right of access

 To help you, we have a subject access request form.
 We encourage you to complete the form to help us accurately identify the location(s) of the personal data.
+However, if you are unable to use this form, please provide all the necessary detail in your email:

 Due to the current coronavirus (COVID-19) pandemic, please submit your request via email.